 Dialectical behavioral therapy requires certain functions in order for treatment to be effective.
 The patient much first show a will or motivation to change their current behavior and situation.
 Once a motivation has been established, the therapy then shifts its focus to helping the patient begin to create new behaviors and build upon the motivations that they have developed.
 The therapist also helps the patient restructure their environment to be more conducive to new thought processes and behaviors.
 From here, the therapist evaluates progress and begins to build upon it.

 Motivational Interviewing (MI)

 Many different types of addiction therapies revolve around a change in mentality.
-This is also the case for motivational interviewing (MI), however the application is slightly different than CBT and DBT.
+This is also the case for motivational interviewing (MI), however, the application is slightly different than CBT and DBT.
 MI is driven by the thought that individuals suffering from addiction understand, a least partially, the consequences of their addiction.
-It is the job of the therapist to identify the level of readiness in the patient for behavioral change.
+It is the job of the therapist to identify the level of readiness in the patient for a behavioral change.
 This readiness is often determined by helping the patient identify their own fear of change and lack of motivation.

 The methodology of MI is based on seven key points: